EDR3X/POST-TODO/README.md

-# TODO app with PostgreSQL and Express
+# TODO app with PostgreSQL, Express, React and Bootstrap